igchoi/IBT618-SystemsBiotechnology/2024-spring/macs/report/prototype5.md

 ```

-  # adjust threshold and analyze picture
+  # Adjust threshold and analyze picture

 ```r
   for(y in 1:npic){